scfischer/schuettler-et-al-2025/README.md

     The binary and/or skeletonized image is compared to the input image.
 Small artifacts that are not connected to the rest of the structure should be removed, while correctly segmented structures are not removed.

-- **Branch Pruning Threshold**: Short artifactual segments that are directly connected to the network are removed using a Branch Pruning function.
+- **Branch Pruning Threshold**: Short artifactual segments that are directly connected to the network are removed using a [Branch Pruning BeanShell script](https://gist.github.com/lacan/0a12113b1497db86d7df3ef102efd34d).
 The parameter defines the length threshold in pixels.

     The parameter is set correctly, if the skeletonized image does not contain any artifactual segments connected the the rest of the structure, while correctly recognized segments are preserved.